Keyboard technology: Metal contact

-A major producer of mechanical switches is Cherry, who has manufactured the MX family of switches since the 1980s.
-Cherry's color-coding system of categorizing switches has been imitated by other mechanical switch manufacturers, such as Gateron and Kailh among many others.
+A major producer of discrete metal contact switches is Cherry, who has manufactured the Cherry MX family of switches since the 1980s.
+Cherry's color-coding system of categorizing switches has been imitated by other switch manufacturers, such as Gateron and Kailh among many others.

+Keyboards which utilize this technology are commonly referred to as "mechanical keyboards", but there is not a universally agreed-upon clear-cut definition for this term.

+Since mid-2000s, mechanical keyboards are used by gamers and professionals again.